|FAQ: Understanding these Initial Claim (IC) and Continued Claim (CC) tables

 - Unemployment claims tabulated below represent only one component of the unemployed.
 Claims do not account for those not covered under the Unemployment system (e.g. federal workers, railroad workers or religious workers) or the unemployed self-employed.

-- In mid-March there were approximately 211,000 people claiming benefits in Connecticut, including the unemployed self-employed receiving benefits under Pandemic Unemployment Assistance (PUA).
+- In mid-June there were approximately 170,000 people claiming benefits in Connecticut, including the unemployed self-employed receiving benefits under Pandemic Unemployment Assistance (PUA).
 This is the same time period as the reference week for the official unemployment statistics.
-Therefore between 11% and 12% of the labor force was receiving benefits in March.
+Therefore between 9% and 10% of the labor force was receiving benefits in June.